 Non Competition categories include:

-U.S. Independents: A selection of 6 narrative feature films made in the U.S.
+U.S. Independents: A selection of up to 6 narrative feature films made in the U.S.

-Fringe World Cinema: A selection of 6 unique features from around the world.
+World Cinema: A selection of up to 6 unique features from around the world.

 -Feature films are 40 minutes in length or longer.
 Short films are under 40 minutes in length.